- What can cities and communities do to support and benefit from new technologies?

 - How can benefits and prosperity be made to 'stick' to the communities in which new technologies are innovated?

 What We’re Doing

 We are developing a partnership to explore these questions and to foster networks which integrate scientific innovation, community development, and urban planning in the development of local 'innovation clusters'.
 Using the local case of nanotechnology in Edmonton, the University of Alberta's City-Region Studies Centre is developing a series of partnerships, research activities, and community engagements with which to support the development of innovation networks which recognize and engage people and place as key constituents of successful science policy and development strategies.

-To achieve these aims a series of community engagement and partnership activities are being planned:
+To achieve these aims a series of community engagement and partnership activities were created:

 1) Citizens’ Summit (Completed March 2013) – Involving a diverse group of engaged citizens, this panel was convened over two days to learn about nanotechnology and to explore its roles in the Alberta Capital Region.
 The panel involved a series of workshops involving scientific, industry, and policy stakeholders.